 One safety measure is to find out whether your surgeon has privileges to perform laser resurfacing with a CO2 laser at an accredited hospital.
 Even if the operation is to be conducted in your doctor’s private facility, the fact that he or she has privileges to use that same laser in a hospital ensures that the doctor has been reviewed by the institution’s experts.

-Your surgeon will discuss your medical history, perform a routine examination and photograph the area to be treated.
+The surgeon will discuss your medical history, perform a routine examination and photograph the area to be treated.
 He or she should explain the procedure in detail, along with its risks and benefits, the recovery period and the costs.

 Fine, vertical creases or “lipstick lines” are commonly treated with laser resurfacing.